ArmanTursun/coding_questions/README.md

 - The questions in LeetCode are provided by official team and all users based on their interview experiences, it contains over 2000 questions.
 - I think the best way to practice is first finish all problems in AlgoExpert and then go on with LeetCode.
 - Watch video explanation on AlgoExpert and try by yourself.
 Then see the solutions of other users and also the discussion of the same question on LeetCode.
 - Organize all solutions based on their time and space complexity, then compare solutions using different data structures and algorithms.
-Since there would be follow-up questions in actual interview that usually would be the improvements of time and space complexity with better data structure and algorithm.
+Since there would be follow-up questions in actual interview that most likely would be the improvements of time and space complexity with better data structure and algorithm.
 - I would say spending one hour for two easy problems and for one medium problem, or one to two hours for a hard problem would be proper.
 Just dig deeper into one problem.
 - Don't waste your time on figuring out what kind of data structure or algorithm should be used.
 If you don't have any idea within 25 minute, just skip to the solution.